 - slightly wavy line = water, purification

 - double spiral = link between life and death.

 7 Christian and Educational Easter Egg Hunt ideas or game alternatives

 The secret to the success of such an activity is adapting it to the age of the children.
 That’s why you can draw inspiration from the following “hunt” alternatives:

-– For younger children (from the age of 3) you will proceed as follows: each child will be given a basket in which to collect their eggs.
-Choose plastic eggs, which you will not hide, but a place in a string, in which you will also place a larger egg made of other materials (wooden, chocolate, or even empty eggs inside).
-“The children’s ‘job’ will be to put only the small plastic eggs in the baskets.
+– For younger children (age 3), you will proceed as follows: each child will be given a basket to collect their eggs.
+Choose plastic eggs, which you will not hide, but place in a string, in which you will also place a giant egg made of other materials (wooden, chocolate, or even empty eggs inside).
+“The children’s ‘job’ will be to put only the tiny plastic eggs in the baskets.

-– Older children (aged 4 and up) can be involved in a different ‘hunt’.
+– Older children (aged four and up) can be involved in a different ‘hunt.’
 For example, hide a certain number of eggs and tell the children to find them outside.
-To make the game a little more difficult, give them a minimum number of eggs (out of the total number hidden) that they have to collect and ask the older children to help the younger ones collect that number.
+To make the game a little more complicated, give them a minimum number of eggs (out of the total number hidden) that they have to collect and ask the older children to help the younger ones contain that number.

 – Older children are also asked to help younger children collect the same number.
 You will hide some plastic eggs (which can be opened).
-In each of them, you will place a note on which you will write simple instructions such as “jump like a ball”, “say a poem”, “sit down and count to 10”, and “jump like the Easter bunny.
-When each child completes one of these instructions, they will receive another note with a clue to where a small prize is hidden.
+In each of them, you will place a note on which you will write simple instructions such as “jump like a ball,” “say a poem,” “sit down and count to 10”, and “jump like the Easter bunny.
+When each child completes one of these instructions, they will receive another note with a clue about where a small prize is hidden.